MayuraRane/BookBrowse/README.md

 ## Introduction

-Book Club is a goto website for passionate readers.
+BOOKBROWSE is a goto website for passionate readers.
 We have a wide-range of collection for readers who'd like to choose what their next book is going to be.
 We enable readers to choose from a list of genres, search by ISBN or author.

 Our services include:
 	- Choose the next book you're going to read